vtex-apps/external-seller-example/docs/README.md

 }
 ```

-> It's importat to know that there are other fields for each seller, you can check them out on the Documentation tab, on _GraphiQL_ or in the `schema.graphql`.
+> It's important to know that there are other fields for each seller, you can check them out on the Documentation tab, on _GraphiQL_ or in the `schema.graphql`.

 ## GraphQL mutations
 ### Creating a seller